Cleavers grows abundantly in our hedgerows and springs up in waste places and fields.

 In old herbals Cleavers was extolled as a purifier of the blood and modern day herbalists still value this herb in the treatment of skin diseases including acne, psoriosis and boils.

-Cleavers is primarily used for lymphatic congestion and is very useful where the glands are inflammed.
+Cleavers is primarily used for lymphatic congestion and is very useful where the glands are inflamed.
 We find it very healing for tonsillitis and glandular fever.

 It also has strong affinities to the kidneys and is used for the suppression of urine, non specific cystitis, urethritis and cloudy urine.

-Although most herbalists use it for the lymphatic system it has been shown to be remarkable for neurological conditions where the nerves are over-sensitive or inflammed.
+Although most herbalists use it for the lymphatic system it has been shown to be remarkable for neurological conditions where the nerves are over-sensitive or inflamed.

 It is also specific in the treatment of Morton’s neuroma and Dupuytren’s contracture where the tendons tighten up under the toes or middle fingers.